Nonperson Predicates

 Followup toRighting a Wrong Question, Zombies!
 Zombies?, A Premature Word on AI, On Doing the Impossible

-There is a subproblem of Friendly AI which is so scary that I usually don't talk about it, because only a longtime reader of Overcoming Bias would react to it appropriately - that is, by saying, "Wow, that does sound like an interesting problem", instead of finding one of many subtle ways to scream and run away.
+There is a subproblem of Friendly AI which is so scary that I usually don't talk about it, because very few would-be AI designers would react to it appropriately—that is, by saying, "Wow, that does sound like an interesting problem", instead of finding one of many subtle ways to scream and run away.

 This is the problem that if you create an AI and tell it to model the world around it, it may form models of people that are people themselves.
 Not necessarily the same person, but people nonetheless.